-Allow me to share with you a little personal data.
-I am an ordained minister with the Christian Church (Disciples of Christ) in the Southwest.
+Today I am an ordained minister with the Christian Church (Disciples of Christ).
 I recently retired from full-time pastoral ministry, having served as senior minister at Casa View Christian Church in Dallas nearly fourteen years.
-I also served on various committees, including the North Texas Area board as moderator, and more recently the NTA transition committee as the Southwest Region went through restructure.
+During that time I also served on various committees, including the North Texas Area board as moderator, and more recently the NTA transition committee as the Southwest Region went through restructure.

-I am also Adjunct Professor of Religion at Amberton University in Garland, Texas.
+I also have an academic side.
+I am Assistant Professor of Religion at Amberton University in Garland, Texas.
 I taught several courses there in the mid-80s, and since 2000 I have taught four courses each year.

 My wife Margaret and I have three children, Adrienne, Donald and Loren, and three grandsons, Aiden, Ethan and Dylan.

 I have tried to continue my education wherever I lived.
 After High School I began undergraduate studies North Texas State University as a science major.
-Then I transferred to South Africa and devoted myself to ministry and biblical studies, with a secondary interest in psychology.
+In South Africa I switched to biblical studies, with a secondary interest in psychology.
 Over time I completed the following:

 - Diploma in Theology, Southern Africa Bible College, Benoni, South Africa

 - B.A.
 University of South Africa, Pretoria, South Africa